Orange County Paternity Lawyers

 - The responsibility to pay child support and possibly for childcare and healthcare.

 When you involve an Orange County paternity lawyer at Moshtael Family Law, you will get a complete education on your rights and responsibilities, and the steps that need to be taken in your paternity action.
-Our goal is effective and affordable legal counsel, and we provide this based on 135 years of combined family law experience.
+Our goal is effective and affordable legal counsel, and we provide this based on over 130 years of combined family law experience.

 Why Is Paternity Important & When Is It Necessary?